 Tuesday, April 2

 Days of adjustment.
-I travel alone often and for extended periods of time.
+I often travel alone and for extended periods of time.
 Yet, I forget how difficult the first week can be.
 My second day began with lashing rain, as the Irish call it, arriving for my first class at the Alliance Francaise bedraggled which aptly describes my understanding of French and my ability to communicate with the instructor, indeed, with the class.

 I wonder why am I doing this?
 I will never master this language.

 I consider my ancestors who landed in New York and had to do just that, master a foreign language and a foreign culture.
-They had relatives whom they joined, but each encoutered difficulties patching themselves onto the fabric of America.
+They had relatives whom they joined, but each encoutered difficulties patching themselves into the fabric of America.
 My Greek grandfather eventually spoke, not fluently, seven languages but when he first stepped off the boat, English wasn’t one of them.

 Efstadiou (Tom) Zinis and Germaine de Jorna with their children